National Museum of American History Receives Archival Materials Related to the History of The Academy of Washington, D.C.

 The Smithsonian’s National Museum of American History received a donation of archival materials from the board members of The Academy of Washington.
 The collection of 16 boxes containing photos, program books, newsletters and organizational history will be housed in the museum’s Archives Center.

 The Academy was a leading private organization in the Washington, D.C., metro area presenting, mentoring and championing female and male impersonation in the nation’s capital for 54 years.
 Originally known as Academy Awards of Washington, it was founded by Alan Kress, a local female impersonator, known by his stage name of Liz Taylor, and four leading members in 1961.
 It was led for more than 40 years by Carl Rizzi, whose stage name was Mame Dennis.
 When it disbanded in October 2015, it was the oldest continuously performing drag organization in the country.

-“The collection expands the breadth of the museum’s entertainment and LGBT collections and adds another component to how these artifacts document American history and experience,” said Bob Horton, chair of the Archives Center.
+“The collection expands the breadth of the museum’s entertainment and LGBTQ collections and adds another component to how these artifacts document American history and experience,” said Bob Horton, chair of the Archives Center.

 The collection includes programs from 54 years of “Golden Boy” awards (formerly known as the Oscars, a take on the Academy of Motion Picture Arts and Sciences), the Miss Gaye Universe (D.C.) and Miss Gaye America (D.C.) pageants, the events of member houses and all of the performance events of the organization, as well as internal newsletters, photos and organizational history.